I studied Graphic Design and Illustration in Bristol and Bologna.

 I’m currently working on a graphic memoir for Myriad Editions, which was shortlisted in their First Fictions First Graphic Novel competition in 2012.
 I’m very grateful that this project is supported using public funding by the National Lottery through Arts Council England.

-I have organised two meetings of Bristol Laydeez do Comics (to resume in 2015).
+I have organised two meetings of Bristol Laydeez do Comics (hoping to resume in 2016).

 My work has included greetings cards, editorial and children’s books, with over 300 cards and 60 books illustrated.
 In recent years I’ve focused more on writing, and I’ve had three children’s picture books published.